tdoukinitsas/super-simple-batch-downloader/readme.md

-# Batch HTTP Downloader
+# Super Simple Batch Downloader

-Batch HTTP Downloader is a **Node.js application** that allows users to **bulk download files** from a specified URL location.
+Super Simple Batch Downloader is a **Node.js application** that allows users to **bulk download files** from a specified URL location.
 The app handles:
 - **Encoding and decoding filenames** to support special characters and spaces.
 - **Sequential downloads** with a **progress indicator and estimated time remaining**.
 - **Fallback to PowerShell** if Node.js encounters errors while downloading files.